How to Make a DIY Ballet Barre for Home Use

 Tip: If you are building this for a small child, you want the height lowered, maybe 24 inches.
 Use your best judgment.

-Step 5: Measuring for wall brackets
+Step 5: Measuring for Wall Brackets

 Next, you will need to find the studs in the wall.
 The studs are going to support the brackets, which will support the barre.
+It's a good idea to have a bracket supporting the barre about every four to five feet.

-Worst case scenario, there are no studs.
+In the worst-case scenario, there are no studs.
 You will need to install anchor bolts first.
 The anchor bolts will act as studs and hold the dowel in place.

 I did not have to do this, but I included this how-to video below in case you need to go this route.

-Step 6: Installing the ballet barre brackets
+Step 6: Installing the Ballet Barre Brackets

 Now that you have located the studs, lay the wooden dowel on the floor below where it will be hanging on the wall.